Iran Food Guide

 Khoresht-e Gheymeh

-Yellow split pea stew with lamb, dried limes, fried potatoes, tomato.
-Topped with crispy fried potato sticks.
-Comfort food served over rice.
+A yellow split pea stew with lamb, dried limes, fried potatoes and tomato, topped with crisp fried potato sticks.
+Comfort food, served over rice.

 Regional Cuisine Highlights